Koenkk/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

 ### Method 1: Give your user permissions on every reboot. ####

-You can create a 'udev' rule yo give your user permissions after every reboot:
+You can create a 'udev' rule to give your user permissions after every reboot:

 1. `udevadm info -a -n /dev/ttyACM0 | grep 'serial'`
    get the serial to your device `YOURSERIAL`